-In some sales, you’re asking the shopper to coproduce the item with you by selecting options before purchase or assembling the components into a bespoke design after purchase.
+In some sales formats, you ask the shopper to coproduce the item with you by selecting options before purchase or assembling the components into a bespoke design after purchase.
 A range of studies over the years has found evidence that these types of consumer coproduction can increase customer satisfaction with the item.
 Attraction to the store or website where the purchase was completed also rises.

 University of Miami and University of Florida findings indicate that for best results, the customization decisions and the assembly tasks should be perceived by the consumer as a continuous process.
 In fact, when the two were segregated steps, the purchasers tended to find the assembly process unpleasant.
 In these circumstances, the greater the assembly effort, the greater the dissatisfaction.